 Daniel Kelly Memorial Skate Park

-Adjacent to the Rhonda Scarrott Reserve is the popular Daniel Kelley Memorial Skate Park, named after a young local leader who rallied the community to develop a skate park but tragically passed away after a sudden illness in 2002.
+Adjacent to the Rhonda Scarrott Reserve is the popular Daniel Kelly Memorial Skate Park, named after a young local leader who rallied the community to develop a skate park but tragically passed away after a sudden illness in 2002.
 With skate, scooter and BMX ramps, the Skate Park is suitable for a range of ages and abilities.